 Online condolences may be made at: www.osbornefuneralhome.net

-To send flowers to Mary Lou McGill's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lou McGill, please visit our floral store.